kevin-256/obsidian/Machine Learning/Machine Learning.md

 This algorithm is trained by some data and a label that classify this data into one of the two classes.
 (Example is a mail spam)
 #### Regression
 A regression algorithm can generate a value, a float, based on the input data.
 This algorithm is trained by giving some data as input and it returns a float as output.
-(Example hose price prediction based on size)
+(Example house price prediction based on size)

 #### Unsupervised Learning
 Unsupervised learning is a deep learning technique used to find implicit patterns in the data without being explicitly trained on labeled data.(Example subdividing google news based on similarity)